IBM-Blockchain/ansible-collection/CONTRIBUTING.md

 Follow these steps to set up a development environment for this Ansible collection.

+> Note: that the repo is migrating touse Poetry for dependency management, and the just task runner for developmnet purposes

 1. Install Python v3.x.
 The Python version manager [pyenv](https://github.com/pyenv/pyenv) works great on Linux and macOS and avoids a lot of difficulties seen when trying to use the system Python, or Python installed using the package manager for your operating system.

+We're migrating to use [Poetry](https://python-poetry.org/docs/master/) Optional for quickly running development activites use [just](https://github.com/casey/just)

+The linting uses [shellcheck](https://github.com/koalaman/shellcheck#installing) that needs to be installed with your package manager

 2. Clone the GitHub repository.
 To avoid difficulties later on, it is recommended that you clone the GitHub repository directly into the Ansible collections directory, so you need to delete any installed version first: